The Millionaire (TV series)

-The Benefactor
+Benefactor

 The benefactor was named John Beresford Tipton.
 Viewers heard his voice, making observations and giving instructions; they generally saw only his arm as he reached for a cashier's check for one million dollars each week and handed it to Michael Anthony, his executive secretary.
 It was Anthony's job to deliver that check to its intended recipient.
 The voice of the unseen John Beresford Tipton was played—uncredited—by veteran character actor and voice artist Paul Frees.
 (Frees was seen on camera playing other roles in two episodes.)
 In the closing credits of each episode, the actors and the roles they played would be listed, invariably ending with "and John Beresford Tipton", implying that he was a real person playing himself.
 The character's name was actually derived from the birthplaces of Millionaire producer Don Fedderson and his wife Tido: they were born in Beresford, South Dakota and Tipton, Missouri, respectively.